wushigang2/derrick/README.md

  -e <int>    end block, [0]
  -f <int>    shift or not, [1]
  -v          verbose.
+ for example: use rs(1023,991) to decode an encoded file, each block has 100 rs. derrick decode -i pi.txt -n 1023 -k 991 -s 100 <input file>
 ```
 # Sequencing results
 All  raw data is available at